qbilius/psychopy_ext/docs/source/quickstart.rst

 the following way:

 A Project consists of
-   Experiments that consists of
+    Experiments that consist of
+        Tasks that are divided into
+            Blocks
+        and consist of
-        Tasks that may consist of (if it is an experiment) Trials that consist of
+            Trials that consist of
                 Events
         and can do
-            Actions (run experiment, show stimuli, analyze data...)
+            Actions (run experiment, show stimuli, ...)
+    and Analyses that can do
+        Actions (analyze data in one way, in another way...)

 The following figure illustrates the structure of a project and the (least of) functions that you have to modify for your task.

     .. image:: scheme.png
         :width: 400px

 Of course, there are many more options that you can customize, see :ref:`architecture` for an overview or :ref:`exp` for more information on creating experiments, and :ref:`stats` and :ref:`plotting` for data analysis.

 What to do
 ----------